-The Salem Witch Museum in Salem, Massachusetts wanted crystal clear sound throughout the lobby and outside, where lines form during the busy Fall season.
-Integrator, Roger Talkov of Parsons Audio, caught wind of the project opportunity and bid on the project.
+The Salem Witch Museum wanted crystal-clear sound throughout the lobby and outside, where lines form during the busy fall season.
+Roger Talkov of Parsons Audio caught wind of the opportunity and bid on the custom installation project.

 Tina Jordan, a staff member at the Salem Witch Museum, says, “We love our new speakers.
 We use them primarily for announcements.
 Not only are they beautiful, but the audio is crisp and clear.”